INBRE Undergraduate Public Health Research Internships

 Montana INBRE Public Health Research Internships can begin during the summer semester or the fall semester.
 Our internships last no fewer than two semesters and no more than three semesters.

 That means that two-semester projects can span summer & fall or fall & spring semesters.
 Three-semester projects span summer, fall & spring.
-Note: We do not currently offer an internship that starts in fall and goes through spring and into the following summer.
+Note: Because our grant year ends on April 30th, we do not offer an internship that starts in fall and goes through to the following summer.

 - For projects beginning during the fall semester:

-- Fall applications received prior to March 31st, 2018 will receive preferential consideration
+- Fall applications received prior to March 31st may receive preferential consideration